aria-7553/discord-base/README.md

 */
 ```
 #### `send_embed(ctx: &Context, reply: &Message, is_error: bool, mut embed: CreateEmbed)`
-- Sends the embed to the channel reply is in, colours it with the colour you gave in your config file
+- Sends the embed to the channel reply is in and colours it with the colour you gave in your config file
-- Unless `is_error` is `true` then it's the error colour (That's all that parameter does)
+- Unless `is_error` is `true` then it's the baseline error colour (That's all that parameter does)
 - If it's failed to send though, tries to tell why in the server in plain text (without embeds)
 - Or DMs the reply's sender if that also fails
 ```rust